 To date, none of our non-employee directors have been paid any amount as compensation for serving on our Board of Directors.
-Upon the closing of this offering, our non-employee directors will be entitled to cash fees of \$30,000 (plus \$10,000 for the Chairman of the Board) in cash per year of service on our Board of Directors.
-Service as a member or chair of any of the committees of the Board do not entitle our non-employee directors to any additional compensation.
+Upon the closing of this offering, our non-employee directors will be entitled to cash fees of \$30,000 (plus \$10,000 each for the Chairman of the Board and Financial Expert/Chair of the Audit Committee) in cash per year of service on our Board of Directors.
+Service rendered on any of the committees of the Board do not entitle our non-employee directors to any additional compensation.

 We may in the future make equity grants to our non-employee directors, although we presently have established a plan or other arrangement to do so.
 Ms. Gavrilenko, who is an employee of ours, commenced receiving a salary of \$45,000 in cash per year for her services as our Operations Manager in July 2018.
 Ms. Gavrilenko also is eligible to receive benefits available generally to our employees.

-The following table sets forth compensation paid to each director who is not a named executive officer (as described below) and who served during the year ended June 30, 2019.
+The following table sets forth compensation paid to each director who is not a named executive officer (as described below) and who served during the period ended June 30, 2020.